darkerego/vpsdeploy/README.md

 # vpsdeploy.sh
 #

 Quickly secure and configure a new vps.
-Getting root passwords by email sucks, this script helps you quickly add a non-root user, an ssh key, a firewall, updates the repo lists and software, and then installs/removes whatever software you define in this GETLIST and KILLLIST variables.
+Getting root passwords by email sucks, this script helps you quickly add a non-root user, an ssh key, a firewall, updates the repo lists and software, and then installs whatever software you define in the GET_LIST variable.
+Also set your default ssh key near the top of the script.

-Newest version prompts to ask if the user would like to add the Kali Linux repos if running on a Debian Jessie system, then if so, adds Kali repos during system updates.

 ### Usage

-1) Upload this script to /tmp or somewhere. <br>
+1) Upload this script to your home dir on a fresh Debian 8 install <br>
-2) Generate your keys <br>
-3) Run the script <br>
+2) Run the script <br>
-4) Follow the prompts <br>
+3) Follow the prompts <br>

+# Changelog V 3
+* Litterally rewrote everything
+* Automatically installs dnscrypt-proxy, nsa-proof's SSHD, does other cool stuff.
+* It's just better.

 # Changelog V 2.1
 * Fixed error causing .ssh folder to appear in /home and not /home/$user